GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Introduction

-We design a hierarchical architecture composed of a gating model and multiple expert models, inspired by the mixture-of-experts (MoE) architecture~\citep{moe}.
-Specifically, as shown in Figure~\ref{fig:overview-b}, the gating model processes an input graph to pinpoint the critical mixture components that govern the given node or graph instance.
-Each expert model excels in generating invariant representations with respect to one kind of mixture component, while all of the experts are aligned in a common representation space to ensure model compatibility.
-Subsequently, \ours combines representations based on the weights and aligned expert outputs, yielding the final invariant representations that are utilized for predictive tasks.
+For the first subproblem, we design a hierarchical architecture composed of a gating model and multiple expert models, inspired by the mixture-of-experts (MoE) architecture~\citep{moe}.
+As shown in Figure~\ref{fig:overview-b}, the gating model takes any given node or graph data and identifies strong shift components that govern the localized distribution shift, while each expert model corresponds to an individual shift component.
+Second, to further mitigate surrogate distribution shifts, we train the expert models to generate referentially invariant representations with respect to their corresponding shift components, which are then aggregated as the final representation vector.
+Moreover, the expert outputs must align properly in a common representation space to prevent extreme divergence in the aggregated representation.
+Consequently, we design a novel objective to ensure a smooth training process.
+Finally, during the evaluation process, we integrate outputs from both the gating and expert models for final representations.

-This process effectively generates invariant representation across multiple types of distribution shifts corresponding to the mixture components, enhancing generalization and the model's ability to make more reliable predictions.
-To highlight, our method achieves the best performances on four real-world datasets from GOOD benckmark~\citep{good}, including both node and graph classification datasets, where \ours exhibits a 67\% relative improvement over the best baseline on WebKB dataset~\citep{webkb}.
-On synthetic datasets, our method outperforms Empirical Risk Minimization (ERM) by 4.6\% in average.
-Additionally, the gating model outputs the weights over the mixture components indicating the distribution shifts posed on the node or graph instance, which offers interpretations and insights into distribution shifts of unknown datasets.
+This process effectively generates invariant representations across complex distributional shifts.
+To highlight, our method achieves the best performance on four node- and graph-level tasks from the GOOD benchmark~\citep{good}, which involves a diverse set of natural distribution shifts such as user language shifts in gamer networks and university domain shifts in university webpage networks. \ours achieves a 67\% relative improvement over the state-of-the-art on the WebKB dataset~\citep{webkb}.
+On synthetic datasets, our method outperforms Empirical Risk Minimization (ERM) by 4.6\% on average.
+To the best of our knowledge, \ours is the first to explicitly target complex distribution shifts that resemble real-world settings.

-The key benefits of \ours are as follows
+The key benefits of \ours are as follows:

-\begin{itemize}[leftmargin=*] \item \rebuttal{It provides a simple yet novel paradigm, which formulates graph generalization as inferring the equivalent mixture as a proxy which is tackled to mitigate the distribution shifts.} \item It effectively mitigates complex distribution shifts which involves multiple and nuanced distribution shifts, achieving the state-of-the-art performance on both node and graph classification tasks. \item It offers insights into the types of graph distribution shifts via the interpretations provided by the gating model. \end{itemize}